vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 **NOTE**: You can increase the verbosity of the pod logs by adding `--log-level=debug` as an argument to the container command in the deployment/daemonset pod template spec.

-## How backup and restore work with restic
+## How backup and restore work with Restic

 Velero has three custom resource definitions and associated controllers:

 - `ResticRepository` - represents/manages the lifecycle of Velero's [restic repositories][5].
 Velero creates
-a restic repository per namespace when the first restic backup for a namespace is requested.
-The controller for this custom resource executes restic repository lifecycle commands -- `restic init`, `restic check`, and `restic prune`.
+a Restic repository per namespace when the first Restic backup for a namespace is requested.
+The controller for this custom resource executes Restic repository lifecycle commands -- `restic init`, `restic check`, and `restic prune`.

-    You can see information about your Velero restic repositories by running `velero restic repo get`.
+    You can see information about your Velero's Restic repositories by running `velero restic repo get`.

-- `PodVolumeBackup` - represents a restic backup of a volume in a pod.
+- `PodVolumeBackup` - represents a Restic backup of a volume in a pod.
 The main Velero backup process creates one or more of these when it finds an annotated pod.
 Each node in the cluster runs a controller for this resource (in a daemonset) that handles the `PodVolumeBackups` for pods on that node.
 The controller executes `restic backup` commands to backup pod volume data.

-- `PodVolumeRestore` - represents a restic restore of a pod volume.
-The main Velero restore process creates one or more of these when it encounters a pod that has associated restic backups.
+- `PodVolumeRestore` - represents a Restic restore of a pod volume.
+The main Velero restore process creates one or more of these when it encounters a pod that has associated Restic backups.
 Each node in the cluster runs a controller for this resource (in the same daemonset as above) that handles the `PodVolumeRestores` for pods on that node.
 The controller executes `restic restore` commands to restore pod volume data.

 ### Backup

-1. Based on configuration, the main Velero backup process uses the opt-in or opt-out approach to check each pod that it's backing up for the volumes to be backed up using restic.
+1. Based on configuration, the main Velero backup process uses the opt-in or opt-out approach to check each pod that it's backing up for the volumes to be backed up using Restic.
-1. When found, Velero first ensures a restic repository exists for the pod's namespace, by:
+1. When found, Velero first ensures a Restic repository exists for the pod's namespace, by:
     - checking if a `ResticRepository` custom resource already exists
     - if not, creating a new one, and waiting for the `ResticRepository` controller to init/check it
 1. Velero then creates a `PodVolumeBackup` custom resource per volume listed in the pod annotation